prashant-kikani/prashant-kikani.github.io/_posts/2025-6-24-democratic-dilemma copy.markdown

 ## The Unavoidable Logic of the Ballot Box

 **The Gravity of the Median Voter**<br/>
 In any democracy, victory requires a majority.
-In a country with high income inequality, the *median voter*—the person exactly in the middle of the income distribution—will always earn less than the *average* income.
+In a country with high income inequality, the *median voter* - the person exactly in the middle of the income distribution - will always earn less than the *average* income.
 Rationally, this voter will favor policies that redistribute wealth downwards.
 To win their vote, politicians are powerfully incentivized to promise subsidies, cash transfers, and welfare schemes.

 **The Political Marketplace**<br/>
 This creates a simple, transactional relationship: votes are exchanged for government benefits.
 Political scientists call this Public Choice Theory.
 It <a href="https://prashantkikani.com/blog/challenge-assumptions" target="_blank">assumes</a> politicians are rational actors seeking to maximize their power (votes), and voters are rational actors seeking to maximize their own economic utility.
 The result is a political landscape dominated by populist promises of direct financial support.